 - Feasibility of the budget.

 - Marketing and publicity efforts.

 - Evidence of the applicant or host organization’s fiscal responsibility.

 - Previous successful efforts.

 When reviewing the applications, each panelist gives three numerical scores to each application, one corresponding to each of the three review criterion.
-The scores range from 1 (poor) to 5 (superior).
-When tallied, the scores are weighted and the total of the weighted scores is divided by the number of reviewers for the application’s ranking.
+The scores range from 1 (poor) to 5 (excellent).
+When tallied, the scores are weighted and the total of the weighted scores is divided by the number of reviewers ranking the application.